 Although LGBTQ Americans won the right to marry in 2015, many states have attempted to curtail LGBTQ rights via bathroom laws, such as North Carolina’s HB 2, which prohibits transgender individuals from using the bathrooms of the gender they identify with.
 Additionally, some governors, notably former Indiana governor and Vice President elect-Mike Pence, have passed or attempted to pass religious freedom laws, which allow business owners to refuse service to LGBTQ individuals on the basis of religious freedom.
-In 28 states, LGBTQ individuals can still be fired from their jobs without legal repercussion.
+In 28 states, LGBTQ individuals can still be fired from their jobs without legal recourse.
 Only 22 states have laws that prevent LGBTQ individuals from being discriminated against by employers, and unlike race and gender, no federal law protects citizens based on gender identity or sexual orientation.
 These hurdles highlight the importance of elected LGBTQ officials.

 According to a report released by the Victory Fund, LGBTQ representation is crucial in working towards more inclusive and diverse policies for LGBTQ Americans.
 In states not facing anti-LGBTQ legislation, 85 percent have two or more openly LGBTQ state lawmakers.
 In states with anti-LGBTQ legislation, nearly 75 percent have only one or no openly LGBTQ legislators.
 Additionally, 80 percent of states facing religious refusal bills have either one or no openly LGBTQ legislators, and nearly all states with anti-transgender bills have one or no openly LGBTQ legislators.

 Aside from the historical wins LGBTQ candidates seek or achieve, every candidacy is important.
 The increased visibility of LGBTQ candidates this election cycle shows that the fight for LGBTQ rights remains strong and that the election of LGBTQ individuals helps usher in equality one candidate at a time.